 This database aims to assemble a comprehensive collection of structured phenotyping data from attempts to knock out Plasmodium genes.
 It is curated by Theo Sanderson, a post-doc at the Wellcome Trust Sanger Institute.
 You can see the number of phenotyped genes per species on our statistics page.
 The PhenoPlasm manuscript has now been published in Wellcome Open Research.

-Data for rodent malaria parasites shown in this database comes from the Rodent Malaria genetically modified parasites database (RMgmDB) or PlasmoGEM.
-Clicking on the Reference link on any of these phenotypes will take you to the RMgmDB or PlasmoGEM page for that disruption attempt, which will often contain more detailed phenotyping information.
+A major portion of the data on this site comes from the Rodent Malaria genetically modified parasites database (RMgmDB), the Adams lab saturation screen in P. falciparum and from PlasmoGEM.
+Clicking on the Reference link for rodent phenotypes will take you to the RMgmDB or PlasmoGEM page for that disruption attempt, which will often contain more detailed phenotyping information.

-Data for human parasites is collated from the literature by the curator or other users, and is primarily for P. falciparum - here the reference link will take you to the PubMed page for the publication in question, which will have further details on the experiments involved.
+Other data is collated from the literature by the curator or other users - here the reference link will take you to the PubMed page for the publication in question, which will have further details on the experiments involved.

 We now also display immunofluorescence images from Malaria Metabolic Pathways, these are compiled by Hagai Ginsburg and simply replicated here to provide as much experimental data for the particular gene as possible.